jakemcc/jakemccrary.com/source/_posts/2016-04-10-the-usefulness-of-clojures-cond-arrow.markdown

 Clojure's
 [`cond->`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/cond-%3E)
-(and `cond->>`) is a versatile function.
-It isn't a new function, it has been around since version 1.5, but I finally discovered and started using it sometime last year.
-It isn't a workhorse function, you won't be using it everyday, but it comes in handy.
+(and `cond->>`) is a versatile macro.
+It isn't a new macro, it has been around since version 1.5, but I finally discovered and started using it sometime last year.
+It isn't a workhorse macro, you won't be using it everyday, but it comes in handy.

 ### What is `cond->`? ###